-For non-toxic options, I look for rugs made using the most sustainable fabrics possible, preferably those made of responsibly sourced natural fibers like organic cotton, wool, jute, hemp or sisal fibers.
+For non-toxic options, I look for rugs made using the most sustainable fabrics possible, preferably those made of responsibly sourced natural fibers like organic cotton, wool, jute, hemp, or sisal fibers.

 I also check out what the underlay or backing is made of in order to avoid any toxic materials there too.
-Here better alternatives include jute, wool, natural rubber or natural latex.
+Here better alternatives include jute, wool, natural rubber, or natural latex.

 To make sure the materials used are sourced sustainably and free of harmful chemicals at all stages of production, third-party certifications like the GOTS certification for organic materials, and the OEKO-TEX® certification which tests for harmful substances, are also helpful.

-To avoid brands that are greenwashing I also favour brands that go beyond materials used and ethical sourcing.
+To avoid brands that are greenwashing I also favor brands that go beyond materials used and ethical sourcing.
 Are they going above and beyond to promote ethical and sustainable business practices?
 What else are they doing to reduce their impact on the environment?

 Plastic-free shipping, recycling programs, and sustainability efforts like regenerative agriculture and career development initiatives are all great indicators that brands are really walking the walk.

-Organic Weave Shop offers a wide selection of rugs made of the finest pure organic fibers and all-natural dyes—hold the pesticides, flame retardants, toxic detergents and harmful chemicals.
+Organic Weave Shop offers a wide selection of rugs made of the finest pure organic fibers and all-natural dyes — hold the pesticides, flame retardants, toxic detergents, and harmful chemicals.
 All of their rugs are also handmade under fair working conditions and are GOTS certified organic, making them an excellent option if you’re looking for non-toxic and organic rugs.

-Choosing Organic Weave means opting for traceable, organic and ethically sourced materials.
+Choosing Organic Weave means opting for traceable, organic, and ethically sourced materials.
 You can also rest assured that no harmful chemicals or detergents are used at any stage of production and that all of the water involved in the production of your rug is used sustainably.